mattrayner/qmk_firmware/keyboards/ergodox_ez/keymaps/mattrayner_glow/readme.md

-# ErgoDox EZ Default Configuration
+# ErgoDox EZ Glow Layout for @mattrayner

+Base layer has an animation, with all other layers laking their individual key colours.

 ## Changelog